ROCm/HIP/docs/how-to/hip_porting_guide.rst

 translate CUDA to HIP code.
 There are two flavours available, ``hipfiy-clang`` and ``hipify-perl``.

-:doc:`hipify-clang <hipify:hipify-clang>` is, as the name implies, a Clang-based tool, and actually parses the code, translates it into an Abstract Syntax Tree, from which it then generates the HIP source.
+:doc:`hipify-clang <hipify:how-to/hipify-clang>` is, as the name implies, a Clang-based tool, and actually parses the code, translates it into an Abstract Syntax Tree, from which it then generates the HIP source.
 For this, ``hipify-clang`` needs to be able to actually compile the code, so the CUDA code needs to be correct, and a CUDA install with all necessary headers must be provided.

-:doc:`hipify-perl <hipify:hipify-perl>` uses pattern matching, to translate the CUDA code to HIP.
+:doc:`hipify-perl <hipify:how-to/hipify-perl>` uses pattern matching, to translate the CUDA code to HIP.
 It does not require a working CUDA installation, and can also convert CUDA code, that is not syntactically correct.
-It is therefore easier to set up and use, but is not as powerful as ``hipfiy-clang``.
+It is therefore easier to set up and use, but is not as powerful as ``hipify-clang``.

 Scanning existing CUDA code to scope the porting effort
 --------------------------------------------------------------------------------